10 Important Questions to Ask When Selecting A Hair Loss Treatment

 When losing your hair, you can see the difference in hair that is receding vs not receding.
 When hair recedes, it is the follicle shrinking and slowly dying.
 While normal hair grows, the opposite happens with receding hair.
 The hair is slowly getting shorter, thinner and colorless.
 A common phrase is “limp hair”.
 It’s the hair that will not do what you want it to do.
-I can tell when a topical product is having a positive effect on me within three or four months.
+I can tell when a hair loss product is having a positive effect on me within three months.
 What I notice is the receding hair starts looking lively again.
 The receding has stopped and the hair is gaining strength, size, and color.
 It also combs the same way as the rest of my hair and it quits looking weak and limp.
 It’s not overnight, it’s gradual.

 When a product is working for me I always see existing hair gaining strength and the reversal of receding hair first.
 However, as time elapses the hair on the vertex of my scalp starts to look denser.
-Hair on the vertex or, “the classic bald spot”, tends to grow quicker than my hairline.
+Hair on the vertex or, “the classic bald spot”, tends to grow quicker than the hairline.
 It is that way for most people.
 For me, denser means thickening of existing hair and the start of regrowth.

 Re-growing the hairline is harder to accomplish, the success rate is lower and it takes longer than that of the vertex.
 For me, I have been able to slow the receding hairline to almost a stop, but have always gotten more regrowth on the vertex.
 However, I am constantly changing the product to test new products and many of them haven’t helped to stop the receding on the hairline.
-I will use a product for 4 months and if it doesn’t work I will switch back to a product that has helped and get some regrowth but not all of the hairline will come back.
-That is why I always tell people if you find a product that works keep using it, if able until it doesn’t work anymore.
+I will use a product for 3 months and if it doesn’t work I will switch back to a product that has helped and get some regrowth but not all of the hairline will come back.
+That is why I always tell people if you find a product that works keep using it until it doesn’t work anymore.

 This process of a treatment becoming less effective doesn’t happen to everyone but it does make sense.
 Doctors are always adjusting patients’ medicines or switching medicines to get better results.
 It’s the same thing with hair loss.
 For some, your body will get used to the treatment and it will become less effective, so at some point, you find another treatment that helps and you will stop using your current treatment.